1. Help Center

 Multiplies a headcount number by a dollar amount of a number to forecast values that are dependent on headcount.
 The input can be based on cumulated headcount or new headcount.

-Detailed plan that lays out a company's goals (financial and other) It describes how to define success and the plan to pursue the goals.
+A detailed plan that lays out a company's goals (financial and other).
+It describes how to define success and the plan to pursue the goals.
 The 12-month budget is the most visible part of the annual plan.
-The annual operating plan includes goal setting, model building, forecasting, and budgeting, and tracking actual progress against the set goals.
+The annual operating plan includes goal setting, model building, forecasting, budgeting, and tracking actual progress against the set goals.

 Annual Recurring Revenue (ARR)